Edwin Gould

-Edwin Gould Sr. (February 26, 1866 – July 12, 1933) was an American investor and railway official.
+Edwin Gould Sr. (February 26, 1866 – July 12, 1933) was an American railway official, investor and member of the wealthy Gould family.

-Biography
+Early life

 Gould was born in Manhattan, New York City, to railroad financier Jay Gould on February 26, 1866.
+Time magazine writes on July 24, 1933:

 He studied at Columbia University and was a member of the class of 1888 in the Columbia School of Mines.
 In 1896, he donated $18,000 to fund the crew team's boathouse, which is still named in his honor.

+Career

+From 1917 to 1918, during World War I, he served with Squadron A, New York National Guard.
+In 1918, he was major of ordnance in the First Brigade of the New York Guard.
+He was chosen a captain in the 71st Regiment of the New York State Guard.

+He served as secretary of the St. Louis, Arkansas, and Texas Railway until it was reorganized as the St. Louis Southwestern Railway and later served as vice-president and president of the St. Louis Southwestern Railway.
+He organized the Continental Match Company in 1894 (consolidated with the Diamond Match Company in 1899).
+He was president of the Bowling Green Trust Company and vice-president of the American Writing Paper Company and president of the Five Boroughs Realty Company.
+He also served as a director of many railroad and other corporations before his retirement in 1926.

+Personal life

 For many years, Gould lived in Dobbs Ferry, on a huge estate, Agawam, that sat along the Hudson River.
 Gould was a generous benefactor to the small village, and one of his contributions, Gould Park, remains an important recreational site for village residents.

-He retired in 1926, and he died on July 12, 1933.
-After his dinner he complained of not feeling well, and died after midnight in his bed, at his estate Highwood in Oyster Bay Cove, New York.
-He was buried in the family mausoleum in Woodlawn Cemetery.

-Time magazine writes on July 24, 1933:

-Family
+He was also a very active member of the Jekyll Island Club on Jekyll Island, Georgia, along with J.P.
+Morgan and William Rockefeller among others.
+In 1900, Gould purchased the former cottage of David H. King Jr., "a single-storied, Italian Renaissance house surrounding a central courtyard, complete with a swimming pool fed by an artesian well."

-He married Sarah Cantine Shrady (c.
-1870–1951) on October 26, 1892.
-She inherited US$10 million upon his death.
-They had two sons:
+On October 26, 1892, Gould married Sarah Cantine Shrady (c.
+1870–1951), the only daughter of George F. Shrady of New York.
+Together, they had two sons: